sebsikora/cpp_logic_simulation/README.md

 ```
 <br />

 We then create our device class prototype.
 Note the inclusion of the additional constructor argument (int latch_count).
 Also note that this time the only in or out pin name we pass up-front to the base *Device* constructor is the common "R_All".
-As the number of SR latches is variable all of the other latch-specific in and out pins are created via the CreateBus() parent member function.
+As the number of SR latches is variable all of the other latch-specific in and out pins are created via the CreateBus() parent member function prior to calling Build().

 ```cpp
 // n_bit_sr_latch.cpp